MasoudBimar/Angular-Step-By-Step/src/app/11-decorators/README.md

 Use `@HostBinding()` to bind a class, style, or attribute on the component's host element.

+> [!NOTE]
+> Host Element is the element on which we attach out component or directive.

 When to use:

 - Toggle host CSS classes based on component state.